Update: ‘Will the Toyota Stout feature hybrid-electric powertrains?’ section updated.

 It should feature Toyota’s new HMI

-If Toyota builds the Stout, it will likely have a dual-cab layout.
+Should Toyota decide to build the Stout, it will likely feature a dual-cab layout.
 On the interior, we expect the company’s Texas-developed infotainment system to be available in multiple touchscreen sizes, depending on the variant.
 Toyota claims its new system offers five times the processing power compared to the previous generation.

 The new Audio Multimedia System can be had with a high-definition touchscreen, up to 14 inches across, integrating Connected Services.
 The system features a new Voice Assistant that’s supposedly capable of comprehending natural conversations and can help drivers control certain in-car functions (climate control, audio system, etc.) using voice input.
 If the vehicle is equipped with Drive Connect Cloud Navigation, the Assistant can even fetch information regarding the weather or sports, and also find nearby coffee shops.